 Rydapt comes in capsule form.

-The FDA-approved label for Rydapt lists common side effects including fatigue, headache, fever, cold or flu symptoms, nosebleeds, mouth sores, nausea, vomiting, diarrhea, abdominal pain, pain in muscles or bones, hyperglycemia (high blood glucose), edema (swelling), and petechiae – tiny red, brown, or purple dots on the skin caused by small bleeds.
-People with implanted devices such as a central line or catheter may have a higher risk of device-related infection.
+The FDA-approved label for Rydapt lists common side effects including fatigue, headache, fever, cold or flu symptoms, nosebleeds, mouth sores, nausea, vomiting, diarrhea, abdominal pain, pain in muscles or bones, hyperglycemia (high blood glucose levels), edema (swelling), and petechiae (tiny red, brown, or purple dots on the skin caused by bleeding beneath the skin).
+People with implanted devices, such as a central line or catheter, may have a higher risk of device-related infection.

 Rare but serious side effects listed for Rydapt include fetal harm in pregnant women and potentially fatal lung damage.